wortwart/time-tracker-cli/README.md

 This CLI time tracker is based on [danibram's work](https://github.com/danibram/time-tracker-cli) and tries to improve on it (but hasn't done so yet).
 Wishlist:

-- Daily report (all tasks or only one)
 - Timer status: Is there a timer running?
 Which task(s)?
 - Date not in UTC, but local timezone
 - Starting a task should stop all others, at least optionally.
 Default is one task at a time